 Finally, there are the Threats where you’ll need to consider marketing trends, socio-economic characteristics, and your target market.

 Your SWOT analysis can help you reveal those crucial elements and develop a clear, concrete plan to help you succeed.

 Furthermore, if you are strict and perceptive while examining your strengths and weaknesses, your SWOT analysis will assist you in determining your USP.

 Analyzing the activities of your competitors may be equally beneficial to your business.
 It can save you a lot of time and work in the future, as many businesses use similar marketing strategies.

-Your competitor’s analysis can provide you with statistics to back up your assumptions, and can help you discover your unique selling point a lot easier.
+Your competitor’s analysis can provide you with statistics to back up your assumptions and help you discover your unique selling point much more quickly.
 It can even help you improve your product in unexpected ways or develop it far beyond your wildest dreams.

 Following your competitor’s lead can also help you find new ways to promote your product’s characteristics, focusing your attention on features that your target audience appreciates.

 A leader in the industry may follow some social media marketing strategies that can help you promote certain features of your product or service more effectively.
 Or you can learn how to do email marketing in a way that can transform potential customers into superfans for your brand.

 For example, if you have a product-based business and want to search and connect with manufacturing companies, you can observe what your competitor is doing.
 How does your competitor reach out to these companies?
 How do they acquire their leads?
 What all tools do they use?
 Do they buy the manufacturers’ email list and info or reach them naturally?

 Whichever the case, always pay attention to what the competition is doing.
 When undertaking something as serious as competitor analysis, always be thorough and expect the unexpected.